Father, Author, Engineer, Entrepreneur

 From the Holland Marsh to Silicon Valley to Sand City

 I grew up in Southern Ontario in a region very similar to the Salinas Valley.
-I spent my summers as a teenager working for my father, who did industrial maintenance in the Holland Marsh — building HVAC systems, fixing equipment, and working with my hands.
+I spent my summers as a teenager working for my father, who did industrial maintenance in the Holland Marsh, building HVAC systems, fixing equipment, and working with my hands.
 That work gave me a deep respect for the trades.

 After graduating from Seneca College in 2001 with a degree in Computer Graphics and Digital Media Technical Production, I took a job in telescope manufacturing in Rockford, Illinois.
-From there I moved through several manufacturing companies, working in IT and technical writing — including building systems to help Kohler manage their engine plant and retail outlet construction.
+From there I moved through several manufacturing companies, working in IT and technical writing, including building systems to help Kohler manage their engine plant and retail outlet construction.

 Local Roots

-Invested in Sand City — As a Resident and a Business Owner
+Invested in Sand City as a Resident and a Business Owner

 I run local small businesses based here in Sand City.
 The Ocean View BNB brings visitors to our community and helps them see what we already know: this is a great place to live, work, and do business.
-I also converted my own home into an ADU, which I operate as a short-term rental — that decision has allowed me to continue living here during economically uncertain stretches, and it gave me firsthand experience with the regulatory process every Sand City property owner faces.
+I also converted my own home into an ADU, which I operate as a short-term rental.
+That decision has allowed me to continue living here during economically uncertain stretches, and it gave me firsthand experience with the regulatory process every Sand City property owner faces.

-Interior of the Ocean View BNB — a custom ocean-themed room with hand-painted murals
+Interior of the Ocean View BNB.
+A custom ocean-themed room with hand-painted murals

 Mia Kingtide Series